Skip to main content

 Local and Hosted Live Debuggers function differently

-The Live Debugger described on this page is a tool available on self-hosted containers.
-Our hosted Live Debugger (accessible from your account page) is a standalone tool that does not debug sessions you run from your code—it only works within that sandbox.
-For debugging approaches using your scripts running outside of the Live Debugger, we recommend using either the Hybrid feature in v2 or the BrowserQL Editor.
+The Live Debugger described on this page runs on self-hosted containers.
+The hosted Live Debugger (accessible from your account page) is a standalone sandbox that does not debug sessions from your code.
+For debugging your own scripts, use the Hybrid feature in v2 or the BrowserQL Editor.

 • Editor with syntax highlighting and auto-completion